Review of the University-Mandated Leave of Absence Policy

 - Evaluation of the annual reporting and periodic review requirements.

 All members of the University community are invited to submit their feedback on the University-Mandated Leave of Absence Policy through the consultation website.
 Online submissions will be accepted until Fall 2021.

 Any questions or comments related to the review process can be forward to email@example.com

 To provide feedback via the online form, students, staff, and faculty will need to login using their UTORid (via the “Give Feedback” button below).
 Please be aware that the information submitted via this online consultation will be anonymized before it is shared with the Reviewers.
 For any questions and/or technical assistance, please contact the Office of the Vice-Provost, Students (firstname.lastname@example.org).

 In person (virtual) Feedback Town Halls

-The reviewers are holding virtual Town Halls sessions via zoom for all U of T community members in Winter 2021 and Fall 2021:
+The reviewers held virtual Town Halls sessions via Zoom for all U of T community members in Winter 2021 and Fall 2021:

 - Town Hall 1: Tuesday, March 23, 11:00am – 12:30pm

 - Town Hall 2: Wednesday, March 31, 12:00pm – 1:30pm

 - Town Hall 3: Thursday, September 23, 9:30am – 11:00am